 Vitamins B6, B9 (folate) and B12These nutrients are all involved in white blood cell production and formation of healthy white blood cells.
 They are the cells involved in fighting and preventing infections.
 Unfortunately these are common nutrients to become insufficient and for genetic reasons some people may require more support with these nutrients compared to others, especially with lifestyles and nutrition habits that are sub-optimal.

-I would also like to reiterate the importance of getting the basics right as part of supporting your immunity.
-Taking high quality vitamins and minerals without addressing areas such as your general nutrition, sleep, stress, movement and relationships is like building a boat out of rotten wood and golden nails.
+Taking vitamins and minerals without addressing areas such as your general nutrition, sleep, stress, movement and relationships is like building a boat out of rotten wood and golden nails.

 - Seifter et al (1973) Thymotrophic action of vitamin A, federation preceedings, 32;947